Code-Institute-Submissions/pawoods-project2/README.md

 4. Bug found when `renderCards` function was called, it would add a new set of cards to the inner HTML of the cards board, not relacing the previous set.

-   - Fixed by adding a clearing line of code within `clearGame` function to set innerHTML to "".
+   - Fixed by adding a clearing line of code within `clearGame` function to set innerHTML to and empty string.

 5. Bug found where current tries count wasn't reset when a new game was restarted.